Last Updated: May 16, 2022

 6. Consumer To Administration (C2A)

-Consumer-to-consumer or C2A e-commerce business model encompasses electronic transactions online between the individuals and the public administration.
+The Consumer-to-Administration or C2A e-commerce business model encompasses electronic transactions online between individuals and the public administration.

 The C2A e-commerce model helps the consumers to post their queries and request information regarding public sectors directly from their local governments/authorities.